benjavalero/replacer/technical-design.md

   - `common`.
 Several interfaces. `Finder` will be implemented to find specific matches: URLs, templates, misspellings, etc. `FinderService` will be implemente to find all matches of a common type: replacements, custom replacements, cosmetics and immutables.

-    Some of the finders use a list of properties which are maintained in text files (or Wikipedia pages) which need to be parsed first.
+    Some finders use a list of properties which are maintained in text files (or Wikipedia pages) which need to be parsed first.
 These finders retrieve the properties from a manager class extending `ParseFileManager`.
 All of these also implement the Observable pattern.
 The managers reload the properties periodically, and the observer finders are notified in case of changes.
-The first load is done at the start of the application and it takes few seconds, so there is a little chance that, when using the application just started, some of them is not loaded yet.
+The first load is done at the start of the application, and it takes few seconds, so there is a little chance that, when using the application just started, some of them is not loaded yet.
 Just in case we check this possibility and return no results if so.

   - `util`.
 Several finders are based on regular expressions.
 We use `RegexMatchFinder` to iterate the match results of a regex.
 This tool uses also a _text-based_ implementation of regular expressions in `AutomatonMatchFinder`, which builds an automaton from the regex and gives performance improvements of 1 to 2 orders of magnitude for simple expressions.
 However, it doesn't include advanced features implying backtracking.
 Finally, most finders are implemented _by hand_ with `LinearMatchFinder`.
 This makes the implementations quite more complex but the performance improvement is worth it.